 Level the bin in both the front to rear and side to side directions by adjusting the leg levelers.

-3. Inspect the bin top mounting gasket.
-It must be flat, with no gaps, to provide a good water seal when the cuber is installed on top of the bin.
+3. Inspect the bin top mounting gasket which should be flat, with no wrinkles, to provide a good water seal when the cuber is installed on top of the bin.

 Ice Maker: